 The Skaldic Project is a major international research project which aims to edit, translate and provide commentary on the corpus of Old Norse-Icelandic skaldic poetry.
-The project has six co-ordinating editors (Sydney, Bloomington, Newcastle, Kiel, Reykjavík and Aberdeen), 3-4 assistants and postdocs and around 40 contributing editors from around the world.
-The edition is published in print (9+ volumes) and online by Brepols.
-The first double-volume (Poetry on Christian Subjects) was published in early 2008.
+The project has six co-ordinating editors (Sydney, Bloomington, Newcastle, Kiel, Reykjavík and Copenhagen), several assistants and postdocs and more than 40 contributing editors from around the world.
+The project’s Bibliography Editor, Hannah Burrows, is based at Aberdeen and the project’s website is hosted here.
+The edition will be published in print (9 volumes) by Brepols and online.

 The project is funded by the Australian Research Council; the Joint Committee for Nordic Research Councils for the Humanities and the Social Sciences; the National Endowment for the Humanities (US); the Arts and Humanities Research Council (UK) and other bodies.

 Humours of the Past

 Humours of the Past (HOP) is an international interdisciplinary research network which was funded by the UK Arts and Humanities Research Council during 2015-17.
 It is led by Dr Hannah Burrows (Aberdeen) and Dr Daniel Derrin (Durham).
 The HOP network brings together academic researchers, directors, translators, curators and others who have a professional stake in interpreting humour and laughter from cultures of the distant and more recent past.